Turnout

 3. 'Completed'

-If you find that your status is 'Adjusted,' remember that my amended return says adjusted but not completed, so don’t worry-just refer back to the previous section for more details on what that means.
+If you find that your status is 'Adjusted,' remember that it is adjusted but not completed, so don’t worry-just refer back to the previous section for more details on what that means.
 If you encounter any issues accessing the tool, remember that you can always reach out to the IRS directly at 1-866-464-2050 for assistance.
 We're here to help!

-Lastly, it’s good to note that the IRS has announced January 26, 2026, as the start of the 2026 filing season.
+Lastly, it’s good to note that the IRS has announced the start of the 2026 filing season.
 Keeping this date in mind can be helpful as you prepare for your upcoming tax obligations.
-Remember, prompt follow-up can make a big difference in ensuring your revised submission is processed smoothly.
+Remember, prompt follow-up can make a big difference in ensuring your return is processed smoothly.

 Follow the arrows to see what steps to take when checking your amended return status.
 Each box represents a step or decision point, guiding you through the process.